mgan59/mongoose-fixture/readme.md

 ### Updating your Config with Fixture/Schema

-Inside of your config file you will need to add you newly created schema/fixture pair to a FixtureListing.
+Inside of your config file you will need to add you newly created schema/fixture pairs to a FixtureListing.

     // create our primary listing set
     var allFixtures = [{